adammurdoch/build-builder/README.md

 - Android application
     - Only a single Java project per layer.
     - Only a single instrumented test per project, doesn't do anything.
-    - No multi-dex, multi-apk splits, instant app
+    - No multi-dex, multi-apk splits, instant app, etc
+- C++ application
+    - There are no external dependencies
+    - There are no tests
+    - There are no private headers
+    - Very simple header dependency graph
+- Swift application
+    - There are no external dependencies
+- JVM applications
     - No annotation processors are used.
+    - No Java 8 or 9 source.
+    - Only a single Java resource is generated for each project.
 - External HTTP repo
     - Has fixed size and structure, only a small number of libraries.
     - Not available for Swift